-I stitched lines down the middle of each petal using a longer top stitch and shorter bottom stitch.
+Using the crochet thread, I stitched lines down the middle of each petal using a longer top stitch and shorter bottom stitch.
 To give each petal a bit of dimension I pulled on the thread a little before I knotted it so the felt scrunched up.

 Make the pillow.
 I had a pillow that I was just going to recover, so I measured it out and sewed a sleeve to fit around it.
 I used pillow cover instructions from Madigan Made.
-I also sewed a rounded edge for the corners.

-Next it’s time to build the poinsettia.
+Next, it’s time to build the poinsettia.
 Lay the pieces out on top of the pillow to get the arrangement you like.
 The large petals go down first.
 The medium ones go in each of the spaces, and the smallest 5 go on top, lining up with the bottom 5.
 To make it easier on myself, I used hot glue to attach the petals to each other as I built each layer.
 (But don’t glue it to the pillow yet!)

 Sew the bells into the center of the flower.